hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 temperatures are given in Fig. IIIA-5 for a number of different fluids.
-The Reynolds Number also may be obtained directly from Fig. IIIA-5 with the aid of the quantity (VD") mentioned above.
-The tracer line shows that for kerosene at 175° F flowing with an average velocity of 12.5 ft/sec in a pipe of 4 inches internal diameter, the Reynolds Number would be 3.5 x 10<sup>5</sup>.
+The Reynolds Number also may be obtained directly from Fig. IIIA-5 with the aid of the quantity (VD) mentioned above.
+The tracer line shows that for kerosene at <units us = "175° F flowing with an average velocity of 12.5 ft/sec in a pipe of 4 inches internal diameter, the Reynolds Number would be 3.5 x 10^5^.
 In cases where viscosities are obtained from sources other than Fig. IIIA-5, it is *absolutely essential* that they be expressed in sq ft/sec in order that they may be used with Fig.
 IIIA-5 or Equation (3).
+Kinematic viscosities measured in stokes or centistokes may be converted to (v) in sq ft/sec by the formula:" metric = "79.4° C flowing with an average velocity of 3.81 m/sec in a pipe of 4 inches internal diameter, the Reynolds Number would be 3.5 x 10^5^.
+In cases where viscosities are obtained from sources other than Fig. IIIA-5, it is *absolutely essential* that they be expressed in sq ft/sec in order that they may be used with Fig.
-Kinematic viscosities measured in stokes or centistokes may be converted to (*v*) in sq ft/sec by the formula:
+IIIA-5 or Equation (3).
+Kinematic viscosities measured in stokes or centistokes may be converted to (v) in sq ft/sec by the formula:"/>

 =+=
 <span class= equation-label >(7)</span>